Making Musical Festivals a Seamless Experience

 Color Palette

-Although more than 50% of users liked the energy of option #1, we decided to stick with a neutral-toned background for readability and a stronger hierarchy.
+Although 6 out of 10 users liked the energy of option #1, we decided to stick with a neutral-toned background for readability and a stronger hierarchy.
 Although our decision went against statistics, I believed that in a busy environment, less visual distraction would be more useful than aesthetic appeal.

 OPTION #2